paulranum11/SPLiT-Seq_demultiplexing/README.md

 The executable file is called `splitseqdemultiplex.sh` it is written in for bash and can be called using `bash splitseqdemultiplex.sh (options)`

 # Options
--n | --numcores # indicates the number of cores you would like to use to parallelize your run.
+-n | --numcores # specifies the number of cores you would like to use to parallelize your run.

--m | --minreads # indicates the minimum number of reads required for a cell to be retained.
+-m | --minreads # specifies the minimum number of reads required for a cell to be retained.
 The default is set to 10.

--1 | --round1barcodes # indicates name of the file containing the barcodes you would like to use for round1.
+-1 | --round1barcodes # specifies name of the file containing the barcodes you would like to use for round1.
 These should be provided as a separate file.
 See the provided example for formatting reference.

--2 | --round2barcodes # indicates name of the file containing the barcodes you would like to use for round2.
+-2 | --round2barcodes # specifies name of the file containing the barcodes you would like to use for round2.
 These should be provided as a separate file.
 See the provided example for formatting reference.

--3 | --round3barcodes # indicates name of the file containing the barcodes you would like to use for round3.
+-3 | --round3barcodes # specifies name of the file containing the barcodes you would like to use for round3.
 These should be provided as a separate file.
 See the provided example for formatting reference.

 -f | --fastqF # filepath to the Forward input .fastq file.